Meroniums in Spin-Orbit Coupled Bose Gases: THE CLASSIFICATION OF THE TOPOLOGICAL STATES

 Furthermore, the Hamiltonian $\hat H_0$ is invariant under the time-reversal symmetry, hence, there is a degenerate time-reversal state, which is written as \bea && \phi_0^{\mathcal T}=\mathcal T \phi_0= e^{-ikr}\left[ \right]. \eea It's interesting to explore the superposition state of $\phi_0$ and $\phi_0^{\mathcal T}$, which can be written as \bea \phi_s=\alpha \phi_0+\beta\phi_0^{\mathcal T}, \eea where $|\alpha|^2+|\beta|^2=1$.
 Due to the interaction, such a superposition state will have an energy $E(\phi_s)$ different from $E(\phi_0)$.
 Straight-forward calculation shows that \bea &&\Delta E=E(\phi_s)-E(\phi_0)=2N^2(g^\prime-g)|\alpha|^2|\beta|^2\cr&&\int d^2 {\bf r}\big\{[f^2(r)-g^2(r)]^2-2f^2(r)g^2(r)\big\}. \eea If $\Delta E>0$ the system condenses into the state $\phi_0$ or $\phi_0^{\mathcal T}$, that is, $\alpha=1,\beta=0$ or $\alpha=0,\beta=1$, respectively.
 Otherwise, the system condenses into a superposition state of $\alpha=\beta=1/\sqrt 2$.

-Four types of states, HV, SWHV, DP and SS, can be classified according to the values of $k_c$ and $\Delta E$.
+Four types of states, HV, RWHV, DP and SS, can be classified according to the values of $k_c$ and $\Delta E$.
 The classification can be summarized in Tab. \ref{tab}.

-In the state of HV the spherical wave factor $e^{ik_cr}$ is absent since $k_c=0$.
-The spin densities are demonstrated in Fig. \ref{fig:density} (a1) and (a2) and one observes that the spin down component shows a vortex structure while the spin up component doesn't.
-This state has been discussed in Ref.\cite{Wu2011,Ramachandhran2012}.
+In the state of HV the radial wave factor $e^{ik_cr}$ is absent since $k_c=0$.
+The spin densities are demonstrated in Fig. \ref{fig:density} (b1) and (c1).
+The spin down density has a vortex structure while the spin up density doesn't.
+This is why it's called HV and this state has been discussed in Ref.\cite{Wu2011,Ramachandhran2012}.
+Our calculation shows that the spin down component is severely suppressed and vortex structure is barely observable when $Ng^\prime/\omega a_\bot^2$ and $Ng/\omega a_\bot^2$ are small.
+Hence, in Fig. \ref{fig:density} (b1) and (c1) we demonstrate the HV structure with large $Ng^\prime/\omega a_\bot^2$ and $Ng/\omega a_\bot^2$ and they can be easily tuned by the total number density.
 The DP is a superposition state of HV and its time-reversal state.
-The densities of spin up and down component of this phase both show a peak structure, and the locations of the two peaks are mismatched as shown in Fig. \ref{fig:density} (b1) and (b2).
+The densities of spin up and down component of this phase both show a peak structure, and the locations of the two peaks are mismatched as shown in Fig. \ref{fig:density} (b2) and (c2).
 This is the reason it's named as DP phase.
-However the total particle density has single peak as shown in Fig. \ref{fig:density} (b3).
-Of particular interests are the states of SWHV and SS.
-The SWHV still has a half vortex structure as shown in Fig. \ref{fig:density} (c1) and (c2).
-Moreover, in the SWHV state $k_c$ is nonzero, and thus it is a half vortex combined with a spherical wave.
-However, this spherical wave factor doesn't manifest itself in the density profile.
-The SS state is a superposition of SWHV and its time-reversal state.
+The total particle density has single peak as shown in Fig. \ref{fig:density} (d2).
+Of particular interest are the states of RWHV and SS.
+The RWHV also has a half vortex structure as shown in Fig. \ref{fig:density} (b3) and (c3).
+Moreover, in the RWHV state $k_c$ is nonzero, and thus it is a half vortex combined with a radial wave.
+However, this radial wave factor doesn't manifest itself in the density profile.
+The SS state is a superposition of RWHV and its time-reversal state.
 The superposition of factors $e^{ik_c r}$ and $e^{-ik_c r}$ leads to a periodic modulation of the spin density along the radial direction.
 Furthermore, this modulation also depend on the angle $\theta$.
-Eventually, the spin densities of SS phase demonstrate an intriguing spiral pattern as shown in Fig. \ref{fig:density} (d1) and (d2).
+Eventually, the spin densities of SS phase demonstrate an intriguing spiral pattern as shown in Fig. \ref{fig:density} (b4) and (c4).